');

 About Akron, CO

-Akron is a small community in Colorado with a population of 1,681 residents.
-The median household income is $59,470 per year, which is near the national average.
-The median age in Akron is 44.3 years.
+Akron is a small town located in Colorado with a population of 1,681 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,470 per year, which is 21% below the national median of $75,149.
+The median age of 44.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Akron Ranks in Colorado